mesosphere/dcos-commons/docs/pages/ops-guide.md

 }
 ```

-By this example we can see that any deployment step can be manually retriggered in the cluster.
+This example shows how steps in the deployment Plan (or any other Plan) can be manually retriggered or forced to a completed state by querying the Scheduler.
 This doesn't come up often, but it can be a useful tool in certain situations if needed.

 Note: The `dcos plan` commands will also accept UUID `id` values instead of the `name` values for the `phase` and `step` arguments.
 Providing UUIDs will avoid the possibility of a race condition where we view the plan, then it changes structure, then we change a plan step that isn't the same one we were expecting (but which regardless had the same name).

 ## Deleting a task in ZK to forcibly wipe that task

-If the scheduler is truly flummoxed by a given task and simply doing a `pods replace <name>` to clear it isn't doing the trick, a last resort is to use Exhibitor to delete the offending task from the Scheduler's ZK state, and then to restart the Scheduler task in Marathon so that it picks up the change.
+If the scheduler is truly flummoxed by a given task and simply doing a `pods replace <name>` to clear it isn't doing the trick, a last resort is to use [Exhibitor](#zookeeperexhibitor) to delete the offending task from the Scheduler's ZK state, and then to restart the Scheduler task in Marathon so that it picks up the change.
 After the Scheduler restarts, it will do the following:
 - Automatically unreserve the task's previous resources with Mesos because it doesn't recognize them anymore (via the Resource Cleanup operation described earlier).
 - Automatically redeploy the task on a new agent.

-Keep in mind however that this can easily lead to a completely broken service.
-Do this at your own risk.
-[Break glass in case of emergency](img/ops-guide-exhibitor-delete-task.png)
+Keep in mind however that this can easily lead to a completely broken service. __Do this at your own risk.__ [Break glass in case of emergency](img/ops-guide-exhibitor-delete-task.png)

 ## OOMed task